tiagod3p/100-days-of-code/log.md

 **Today's Progress**: Today I finished the pagination of my website!
 Wow, this was pretty hard.
 First I learned how to do the logic in javascript to only appear pages close to the selected page.
 After this, I learned how to show the data in front-end and connect to database.

 **Thoughts**: I'll build some little projects of pagination and search field system to fix this knowledge, because it is very connected to database and I don't feel so much confident with SQL.

+### Day 63 July 16, 2020

+**Today's Progress**: Today I finished the project of a site for school management.
+I improved the pagination I've put on my site.
+With Javascript I implemented a function who see what page the user selected and add a class 'active' who changes the styles of selected page button.

+**Thoughts**: I'll review the site I built in the next days.
+I'll remember how I implemented the systems and be proficient in it.
+Maybe I redo everything and improve some parts to fix the knowledge.